Fine-tuning Is a Surprisingly Effective Domain Adaptation Baseline in Handwriting Recognition: Writer-independent Scenario

-By inspecting the finetuning curves for the finetuning without augmentation, we found out that the baseline model quickly overfitted the adaptation lines.
+By inspecting the fine-tuning curves for the fine-tuning without augmentation, we found out that the baseline model quickly overfitted the adaptation lines.
 The loss on test lines got to the minimum around the first 100 iterations and started to increase afterward.
 Surprisingly, at this point, the CER saturated or even kept getting slightly better for the remaining iterations.
-This phenomenon was might be caused by the fact that after overfitting the adaptation lines the training loss was minimal and the subsequent iterations produced only slightly less confident models which turned out to be more accurate.
+This phenomenon might have been caused by the fact that after the model overfitted the adaptation lines the training loss was minimal and the subsequent iterations produced only slightly less confident models which turned out to be more accurate.
 This explains why using the L estimation strategy brought the best CER reductions.